ViaScientific/vfdocs/docs/ViaFoundry/project.md

 a pipeline, you must add it into your project.
 There are two ways to create a new project and add pipelines to it:

+### Option A: Creating a Project, Then Adding a Pipeline

-  -   A.  First, click the "Projects" button in the top of the screen.
+First, click the `Projects` button in the top of the screen.
 From the dropdown menu, you can create a new project by clicking `Add a New Project`.
 After saving the name of the project, it will be added to your Projects table, which is accessible from the dropdown menu, as shown in the image
 below:

   ![image](../images/project_dropdown.png)